• Why Paris

 19 Thursday Nov 2015

-Posted by Trailblazer Travel Books in French food and wine, Paris shopping, Paris tips, Paris Wanderings
+Posted French food and wine, Paris shopping, Paris tips, Paris Wanderings

 The story begins in 1867 when Pavel Michailovitch Kousmichoff opened his teahouse in St. Petersburg.
 By the turn of the century he owned eleven teahouses and sent his eldest son, Viatcheslav, to London to learn about tea.
 Viatcheslav took over the family business after the death of his father and then transferred the business’ operations to Paris on the eve of the Russian Revolution.
 He died just after World War II in 1946 leaving his son Constantin to take over a family business much weakened by the war years.